Raja Farooq Haider Khan: Political career

-Raja Farooq Haider Khan started his early political career with Muslim Conference where his father served as a President for two tenures.
+Raja Farooq Haider Khan started his early political career with All Jammu and Kashmir Muslim Conference (AJKMC) where his father served as a President for two tenures.
 Haider remained President of Muslim Conference for Muzaffarabad District, Azad Kashmir from 1986 to 1990.
 From 1989 to 2001, Haider remained Chairman of the Central Parliamentary Board of Muslim Conference AJ&K. He remained General Secretary of the Muslim Conference AJ&K from 1997 until 2001.
 From 2004 to 2006, he remained Senior Deputy President Muslim Conference AJ&K.